istex-archives/sisyphe/README.md

 Sisyphe is a generic NodeJS folder analyser & a ([lerna](https://github.com/lerna/lerna)) git [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

-It's in construction so you should come back a little latter for an easy-to-use & easy-to install process ;)

 ### Requirements
 Test with NodeJS@6.9, Redis@3.2.6 & ElasticSearch@5.1.1 & XMLStarlet@1.6.1(libxml2@2.9.4)